 - Employer plans will be permitted to accept Roth IRA rollovers.

-- Catchup contribution increases apply to all participants over 60 years of age (rather than just 62-64).
+- Catchup contribution increases apply to all participants 60 years of age and older (rather than just 62-64).

 - The Required Minimum Distribution requirement would be eliminated for those with less than $100,000.